 When your workers’ comp claim is denied, you have the right to take it to court.
-A workers comp hearing is then scheduled to determine whether or not you should receive workers comp benefits.
-This is most likely your only chance of convincing the judge that you deserve those benefits.
+A court hearing is then scheduled to determine whether or not you should receive workers comp benefits.
+Workers comp hearings are most likely your only chance of convincing the judge that you deserve those benefits.
 So it’s crucial that you understand the process and how to prepare for it.

 What to Expect At Your Workers Comp Hearing

 Final workers comp hearings are usually held days (or even months) after the pre-trial hearing.
 They’re formal proceedings where all parties are sworn in and typically last from two to four hours.
+But in some cases, it can last for days.
 Your workers’ comp attorney (if you have one) will present evidence supporting your claim.
 Witnesses will be questioned and the evidence examined.

 Your employer or insurance company’s lawyer will also make their argument.
 Evidence and witnesses disproving your claim will be presented too.